-9. Details of Unspent CSR amount for the preceding three financial years:
+Details of Unspent CSR amount for the preceding three financial years:

 SI.
-No. Preceding Financial Amount transferred to Amount spent in the Amount tran Amount remaining to Year Unspent CSR Account unde Section 135(6 (in ₹) reporting Financial Year (in ₹) Name of the Fund Amount (in ₹) Date of transfer be spent in succeeding Financial Years (in ₹)
+Preceding Amount Amount Amount tran Amount No. Financial transferred to spent in the under Schedule under Schedule VII as per Section 135(6), if any Year Unspent CSR Account under Section 135(6) reporting Financial Year Name of the Fund Amount (in ₹) Date of transfer be spent in succeeding Financial Years (in ₹) (in ₹) (in ₹) N. A.

-N.A.